knative/docs/serving/gke-assigning-static-ip-address.md

 configure a static IP address to ensure that your custom domain mapping doesn't break.

-Knative uses the shared `knative-shared-gateway` Gateway under the `knative-serving` namespace to serve all incoming traffic within the Knative service mesh.
-The IP address to access the gateway is the external IP address of the "knative-ingressgateway" service under the `istio-system` namespace.
+Knative configures an Istio Gateway CRD named `knative-ingress-gateway` under the `knative-serving` namespace to serve all incoming traffic within the Knative service mesh.
+The IP address to access the gateway is the external IP address of the "istio-ingressgateway" service under the `istio-system` namespace.
-Therefore, in order to set a static IP for the Knative shared gateway `knative-shared-gateway`, you must to set the external IP address of the `knative-ingressgateway` service to a static IP.
+Therefore, in order to set a static IP for the gateway you must to set the external IP address of the `istio-ingressgateway` service to a static IP.

 ## Step 1: Reserve a static IP address